heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-29-create-msi-bootstrapper-using-wix-burn.md

 </Wix>
 ```

-For more detailed on other element properties, please take a look on [WiX Bundle Element documentation here](http://wixtoolset.org/documentation/manual/v3/xsd/wix/bundle.html).
+For more detailed on other available element properties, please take a look on [WiX Bundle Element documentation here](http://wixtoolset.org/documentation/manual/v3/xsd/wix/bundle.html).

-### Batch script for compiling the project
+### Batch script for compiling the WiX project

-These are the WiX tools I use in the script below:-
+These are the WiX toolset that I use in the script below:-
 - **candle.exe** - To generate `*.wixobj` file
 - **light.exe** - To compile `*.wixobj` and generate the bootstrapper file (`*.exe`).